German Hunting Terrier

 Common inquiries about the breed

-Is the German Hunting Terrier a good family pet?
+Is the German Hunting Terrier suitable for apartment living?

 View Official FCI Standard